ilikebooks123/Simple-Banking-System/README.md

 Operation Two
 -
-Allows user to deposite money into the bank
+Allows user to deposite money into the bank.
 ```
 ------------------------------------
       Welcome to the simple bank